-This event held on 12/03/2016 and 16/03/2016 discusses Stage 3 designs showing how we have taken on board resident's feedback.
-Residents should be fully informed on the designs before they are formally submitted to the Local Planning Authority for consideration in April 2016.
+The events were on 12/03/2016 and 16/03/2016.
+Stage 3 designs showing how we have taken on board resident's feedback were presented and discussed.

+On 11/05/2016 the final scheme is being presented so that residents will be fully informed on the designs before they are formally submitted to the Local Planning Authority for consideration in May 2016.